Diving gas laws

 - Nitrogen dissolution — At depth, nitrogen dissolves into tissues proportionally to ambient pressure

 - Decompression — On ascent, pressure drops.
 Dissolved nitrogen must be eliminated gradually.
-Too fast = bubbles → DCS
+If ascent is too fast, nitrogen forms bubbles → decompression sickness

-- Tables and computers — MN90 tables and Bühlmann model are direct applications of Henry's Law
+- Tables and computers — MN90 tables and the Bühlmann model are direct applications of Henry's Law

 Summary for exams